Sean Bean

 A scene from 'The Frankenstein Chronicles'

-Another of Bean's roles, brilliantly executed as always, that left an impression on viewers was in the crime drama "The Oath."
+Another memorable Bean performance that impressed viewers was in the crime drama "The Oath."
 In this, he played the role of a corrupt cop named Tom Hammand.
-In 2020, the British-Canadian thriller "Possessor" hit the screens where Sean appeared as John Parse.
+In 2020, Sean appeared as John Parse in the British-Canadian thriller "Possessor."

 Sean Bean Answers the Web's Most Searched Questions

 Another significant project was the series "Snowpiercer," based on the post-apocalyptic movie of the same name.
-The story revolves around the remnants of humanity traveling on a train, with social inequalities persisting even after the world's end.
-Bean portrays the man who devised this train – humanity's last refuge.
+The story revolves around the remnants of humanity traveling on a train, where social inequalities persist even after the world's end.
+Bean plays the man who designed this train – humanity's last refuge.

 Sean Bean in the series 'Snowpiercer'